HartfordMarch 10, 2017

 Venture worked harder than ever.
 He worked as a sailor on a whaling ship.
 He worked as a fisherman.
 He cut wood.
 In 1770 Venture bought 26 acres of land next to Thomas Stanton’s land.
 He sold this land in 1775 and bought a piece of land in Haddam Neck.
 Within a few years, he had bought more than 100 acres.
 He brought his family together.
 He was a farmer, fisherman, and trader along the Connecticut River and the east end of Long Island.

 Venture was proud of his success.
-But he was also bitter about the injustice he and his family endured.
+But he was also angry about the injustice he and his family endured.
 Venture fought against slavery until he died in 1805.
 He purchased freedom for other enslaved people in Connecticut.
 He told his life story in A Narrative of the Life and Adventures of Venture, a Native of Africa, which was published in 1798.
-It was nearly 20 more years before Connecticut began to slowly free its enslaved people with the Gradual Emancipation Act in 1784.
+Connecticut began to slowly free its enslaved people with the Gradual Emancipation Act in 1784.

 In his book he wrote: